Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 In Figure \ref{fig:RCFPExamples}, we provide some examples of RCFP plots for various choices of fields $K$, ideals $\m = (m)$, and elements $A$.
 Note that in these examples, we use fields with class number 1 to avoid the issue of computing the Hilbert class field and ideal class group as discussed above.

-It should be noted that the scales for the real and imaginary axes varies in these images.
-The reason for doing this is because the values of $\wp$ vary largely for different choices of $K$, $\m$, and $z$, and in particular, as the norm of the modulus $\m$ increases, the values of the RCFPs gets further from the origin (and so the points ``go off to infinity'' in a sense).
-This problem did not exist in the Gaussian period setting since all roots of unity lie on the unit circle and so were bounded in size.
-We would like the option of dealing with this issue by rescaling the RCFPs in some ``nice'' way.
+It should be noted that the scales for the real and imaginary axes vary in these images.
+The reason for doing this is because the values of $\wp$ vary largely for different choices of $K$, $\m$, and $z$.
+In particular, as the norm of the modulus $\m$ increases, the values of the RCFPs get further from the origin (the points ``go off to infinity'' in a sense).
+This problem did not exist in the Gaussian period setting since all roots of unity lie on the unit circle, so they were bounded in size.
+Because of this issue, we would like to rescale the RCFPs in some ``nice'' way so that the RCFP plots are contained within some bounded region.

-We would like to map our points to the unit disc so that all the images are uniform in size, and the ``nice'' property we would like is that our mapping be conformal.
-Unfortunately, there are no conformal mappings from $\C$ to the unit disc, and so we decided to make do with a less nice rescaling of points.
-If $w \in R(K, \m, A)$, we rescale using the map where $\Nm$ is the norm map from $K$ to $\Q$.
-In the case where $\m = (m)$, the map is just $w \mapsto \frac{w}{|w| + \sqrt{m}}$.
-Additionally, we would like to comment about the 4th root on the norm; this was an ad hoc choice that seemed to generate images whose points were both close enough and far away enough to see patterns.
-We lack knowledge in this area, so there could very well be a rescaling map that handles this issue better.
+One natural idea is to map RCFPs to the unit disc so the images are all uniform in size, and the ``nice'' property we would like is for our mapping to be conformal.
+Unfortunately, there are no conformal mappings from $\C$ to the unit disc, so we decided to make do with a rescaling of points that was less nice.
+We note that we lack knowledge in this area, however, so there could very well be a rescaling map that handles this issue better than the one we describe below.

+If $w \in \img(\eta_{K, \m, A})$, we rescale using the map where $\Nm$ is the norm map from $K$ to $\Q$.
+In the case where $\m = (m)$, this map is $w \mapsto \frac{w}{|w| + \sqrt{m}}$.
+Additionally, we would like to comment about the choice of using the 4th root.
+This was an ad hoc choice that seemed to generate images whose patterns were the easiest to see (at least for the cases where $D \neq 1, 3$) because the points were close enough together while also not being too close.
 We provide some examples of RCFP plots using this map in Figure \ref{fig:RCFPExamplestoDisc}.